apache/calcite/doc/REFERENCE.md

       ]
       ')'
 ```

+In *merge*, at least one of the WHEN MATCHED and WHEN NOT MATCHED clauses must
+be present.

 In *orderItem*, if *expression* is a positive integer *n*, it denotes
 the <em>n</em>th item in the SELECT clause.